-Maybe you thought didn't need to worry about custody issues in your divorce because you and your soon-to-be ex haven't had kids yet.
-Or you thought all your custody issues were taken care of with your current kids.
+Maybe you thought you didn't need to worry about custody issues in your divorce as you and your soon-to-be ex haven't had kids yet.
+Or maybe you thought all your custody issues were taken care of with your current kids.

 Getting Custody of the Embryos: Real-Life Cases

 Who Gets Custody of the Embryos?
-An Attorney Can Help Sort it All Out
+An Attorney Can Help Sort It All Out

 Figuring out child custody issues with existing children is hard enough.
 The situation involving potential future children can be hard, too.
 Custody disputes are complicated and typically elicit heightened emotions from the divorcing couple.

 It is best to work with a custody attorney to secure your legal rights in the event of divorce.
 Married couples looking to start their families don't want to think about divorce, but this can help avoid several headaches.

 Get peace of mind today by meeting with an experienced child custody lawyer.